-Four years ago we settled in a beautiful village in the Rose Valley at the foot of the Sredna Gora range in Central Bulgaria (50 km from Plovdiv), where we are realising our small organic herb farm.
+A few years ago we settled in a beautiful village in the Rose Valley at the foot of the Sredna Gora range in Central Bulgaria (50 km from Plovdiv), where we are realising our small organic herb farm.
 When we bought the deserted house, it was completely overgrown and needed a total renovation.
-Now we have completed the majority of repair works and are turning our attention to preparing our lands (currently 0.5 hectare) in order to make it plant ready, and installed a temporary herb dryer so we can start producing herbal products.
+Now we have completed the majority of repair works and are turning our attention to preparing our lands, which is currently 2 acres divided over 3 nearby fields and our garden.
+One of the fields is already planted with different herbs (lavender, chamomile, Californian poppy and many others), while we prepare the other plots to make it plant ready, and we also installed an herb drying shed so we can start producing herbal products.

-Our house and soon to be farm (we really are right at the start, so don't expect big fields of herbs just yet) is situated at the edge of the village and surrounded by hills and mountains.
-We are the last village for 40 km (in one direction), so there is plenty of free space to dwell around and you are encouraged to explore the beautiful area.
+Our farm ‘in progress’ is situated at the edge of the village and surrounded by hills and mountains.
+We are still at the start; don't expect big fields of herbs just yet.
+We are the last village for 40 km (in one direction), so there is plenty of free space for hikes and just to clear your mind.

 We will be happy to share our knowledge about self-sufficiency, plants and wildlife in our biodiverse region and Bulgaria in general.
+We are also happy to talk about the process of making a move to a remote place, renovating an old house and setting up a small farm.
 Volunteers can experience how it is living in a remote village and at the same time explore Plovdiv with its interesting cultural heritage (European Capital of Culture 2019).

 Our busiest times of year are from April to early July.
-During that time we really appreciate help with preparing for the growing season and to stay on top of weeds, as well as general gardening and maintenance work.
-This can involve building plant beds, dry stone-walling, but also painting/sanding and so on.
-If you like rough work, then late March- early April or even November (if the weather allows) is ideal because during that time we can clear away vegetation, which involves a lot of cutting and burning..
+During that time we really appreciate help with preparing for the growing season and especially to stay on top of weeds, as well as general gardening and maintenance work.
+This can involve irrigation, building plant beds, dry stone-walling, but also painting/sanding and so on.
+We usually have several odd jobs or building/renovation projects going on.

 In August the work dies down a bit because it often gets too hot and it's mainly irrigation and making preserves then.
 It is rare that we take people in August but drop us an email if you like, especially if you have IT skills (website and design), or there may be an opportunity for a house-sit.

-From September to early November the work mainly involves processing harvest, clearing land and preparing for the next growing season, as well as some other maintenance work.
+From September to early November the work mainly involves processing harvest, clearing land and preparing for the next growing season, as well as some other maintenance.